Geography of Argentina: Mountains and hills

+The Andes mountain range is the longest mountain range in the world, running along Argentina's border with Chile.
+The highest peak in the Andes is Aconcagua, almost 7000 meters (almost 23000 feet) above sea level.
+Argentina is also famous for its glaciers.
+Cerro Cathedral is a famous ski resort in the Patagonian mountains at Nahuel Huapí National Park.
+The Cordillera de la Ramada is a range in San Juan, Argentina.
+Monte Fitz Roy is another famous mountain.

 Water resources

 In Argentina, the fluvial net is integrated by many systems of different economic relevance, which could be measured by their amount of flow and navigability.
 Water flow relevance is based on its potential to be used for irrigation and as a source of energy.
 Depending on where the water streams drain, rivers and creeks could be classified into three different kinds of watersheds: